Roshanmsb/Tensorflow-websites/README.md

 # Tensorflow-websites
-Deep learning models deployed in the web in various scenarios
+Deep learning models deployed in the web for various scenarios